htrajan/ht-drawsteel/Complications/Elemental Inside.md

 # Elemental Inside

 When an evil mage threatened someone you loved, you blocked your foe's summoning of an elemental creature by absorbing their magic with your body.
-You are now infused with the power of that elemental—and they're not happy about it.
+You are now infused with the power of that elemental-and they're not happy about it.

 **Benefit:** Your Stamina increases by 6 at 1st level, then increases by an additional 1 each time you gain a new level.